George Russell Wins Austrian Grand Prix After Controversial Qualifying Incident

 What Happened

-George Russell secured pole position for the Austrian Grand Prix after a late crash by Max Verstappen led to yellow flags.
-Race officials reviewed Russell's lap but allowed his pole to stand.
+George Russell won the Austrian Grand Prix after starting from pole, which he secured following a late crash by Max Verstappen in qualifying.
+The incident led to debate over yellow flag procedures, but Russell was cleared to keep his pole position.

 Why It Matters